-Asperger's syndrome (AS) is a pervasive developmental disorder.
-First described by Hans Asperger in 1944, AS lies within the autistic spectrum.
-Previously it was called high-functioning autism.
+Autistic spectrum disorder (ASD) is a pervasive developmental disorder.
+First described by Hans Asperger in 1944, ASD lies within the autistic spectrum.
+Previously it was called high-functioning autism or Asperger's syndrome.
 The main difference from classic autism is a lack of delayed or retarded cognition and language.
-Those with AS are also more likely to seek social interaction and share activities and friendships.
+Those with ASD are also more likely to seek social interaction and share activities and friendships.

-There are two major diagnostic classification systems in current use, the International Classification of Diseases version 10 (ICD-10) and the Diagnostic and Statistical Manual of Mental Disorders 5th edition (DSM-5).
-DSM-5 is the most recently updated classification system, published in 2013.
-ICD-10 was published in 1993 and ICD-11 is due for publication in 2017.
-Either of the current versions of ICD or DSM can be used for diagnosis but the classification system used for diagnosis should be clearly recorded.
+There are two major diagnostic classification systems in current use, the International Classification of Diseases version 11 (ICD-11) and the Diagnostic and Statistical Manual of Mental Disorders 5th edition (DSM-5).

-One significant difference between DSM-5 and ICD-10 is that, because the disorder spectrum concept (autistic spectrum disorder, or ASD) has now been fully integrated into autism classification, the condition of AS (or Asperger's disorder from DSM-IV) is no longer used.
-The DSM-5 classification also adds in new clinical signs of stereotypical speech and also hyperreactivity or hyporeactivity to sensory input or interest in sensory aspects of the environment.
+Because the disorder spectrum concept (autistic spectrum disorder, or ASD) has now been fully integrated into autism classification, the condition of AS (or Asperger's syndrome) is no longer used.

 ASD is not a single disorder.
 It is now broadly considered to be a multi-factorial disorder resulting from genetic and non-genetic risk factors and their interaction.